-Products must be on 48 X 40-inch, non-reversible, flush stringer, and partial four- way entry.
+Products must be on 48 X 40-inch, non-reversible, flush stringer, and partial four-way entry.
 New pallets must be good quality wood.
 Used pallets must be No.1 hardwood or its equivalent in new softwood.
-Broken or damaged pallets are unacceptable.
+Broken or damaged pallets are unacceptable; however, broken, or damaged pallets may be repaired with No.1 hardwood or its equivalent in new softwood.
 If pallet exchange is desired, the contractor shall arrange for pallet exchange with consignees.
 USDA is in no way responsible for arrangement of pallet exchange.